Roger Säljö

 Roger Säljö (born 2 April 1948) is a Swedish educational psychologist whose research presents a socio-cultural perspective on human learning and development.
 Säljö is a professor of education and educational psychology at University of Gothenburg and was president of the European Association for Research on Learning and Instruction (EARLI) between 2005 and 2007.
+In the Spring of 1994, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 Roger Säljö is the director of a national centre of excellence in research.
 In 2012, Roger Säljö co-founded the academic journal Learning, Culture and Social Interaction.